top of page

 This collection of photographs features newly reimagined Polaroid images taken during artist Arthur Bruso’s youth.
 Light Magic also includes an essay on the Polaroid camera and the appeal to the youth market of its time.

-In Each Age a Lens, I revisit my earliest photographs and reimagine them through my experience as an artist and photographer.
+I revisit my earliest photographs and reimagine them through my experience as an artist and photographer.
 The photographs were taken between the ages of 6 – 10.
 They were all taken with a simple, point and shoot cameras, but they record my childhood experience within my family and myself as a budding artist.
 They are a testament to the genesis of my creative seeing and a document of a child growing up within a close knit family of siblings.
 They are also a reckoning of my childhood and the people both gone and still living that helped shape me as a person.
 Read the opening essay here.